 top of page

-Simon Allen on the Evolution of his Practice & Connection to Materials
+Artelier Interview: Simon Allen on Practice & Materials

 In a two-part instalment of Artelier's In the Studio series, curator Alina Young talks with Simon Allen about the evolution of his sculptural practice and the influence that nature has on his work.
 Here, Allen shares how his training as a framing gilder uniquely informed his use of materials, and reflects upon the duality of his artistic practice – carving wood and working with gold leaf.